-The base area provides entertainment after the mountain closes and during the day for those who either don’t ski or chose to take the day off.
+The base area at Steamboat provides entertainment after the mountain closes and during the day for those who don’t ski or chose to take the day off.
 It truly adds to the atmosphere of the mountain by encourages people to gather, with outdoor seating and fire pits and some great restaurants and shops.

-The gondola will take you from the base up to the top of the mountain where you can have a meal, ski down or take pictures.
+The gondola will take you from the base up to the top of the mountain where you can have a meal, ski down, or take pictures.
 It will also take you to the parking lot, if you drove to Steamboat.
 Even though we stayed at the base, we took the gondola to the parking lot simply to take a picture of the iconic barn that is directly adjacent to it.
 It may be the most photographed landmark in Steamboat.
 There is also a free shuttle that will pick you up at the base and take you to the surrounding hotels.
 It comes in very handy when you are carrying all of your ski or boarding gear.

 Want more information on the mountain, it’s runs and terrain, ski school, child care, and lodging options in Steamboat?
 Click here for our full guide to visiting Steamboat in winter.